Frequently Asked Questions

 Q - Is searching this website really free?

-A – Yes.
-Unlike our competitors' websites, searching JVRA’s database of over 100,000 cases is 100% free!
-You will find articles in practically every area of litigation sorted by headlines and then read more about the case before you have to spend a single dime!
+A Yes.
+Unlike our competitors' websites, searching JVRA's database of over 120,000 cases is 100% free!
+You will find articles in practically every area of litigation from Accounting Malpractice to Zoo Negligence sorted by headline and you can even read the first paragraph about the case before you have to spend a single dime!

 Q - If I decide I want to purchase complete articles, what is the best way to do that?

-Compare this to our competitors who charge thousands of dollars for data access and newsletters (if they offer them) and you will see why we are the litigation information price leader.
+Compare our pricing to our competitors, who charge thousands of dollars per year for access to this data, and you can see why JVRA is your litigation research price leader!

 Q - How complete are your articles?